Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

 The key idea behind the Chimera framework is to use the following contracts as a scaffolding for your test suite:

 - `Setup` - where deployment configurations are located
-- `TargetFunctions` - explicitly define all functions that should be called as part of state exploration
+- `TargetFunctions` - explicitly define all functions that should be called by the tool as part of state exploration
 - `Properties` - used to explicitly define the properties to be tested
 - `BeforeAfter` - used to track variables over time to define more complex properties
 - `CryticTester` - the entrypoint from which a given tool will execute tests